FrankBotHQ/FrankBot/README.md

-# ZapBot
+# Bot Sales
-ZapBot is the ultimate tool for building bots to WhatsApp using only Spreadsheet
+Bot Sales is the ultimate tool for building bots to WhatsApp using only Spreadsheet